-3.19 OHS TRAINING
+3.21 OHS TRAINING

 - 1. The Main contractor, when making a bid for this project shall provide a breakdown list of the OHS training requirements and the costing of such requirements.
-Similarly, appointed contractor must provide the same requirements when bidding with the Main contractor. - The scope of training includes but is not limited to the type of work being performed and the relevant procedures.
+Similarly, appointed contractor must provide the same requirements when bidding with the Main contractor. - 2.
+The scope of training includes but is not limited to the type of work being performed and the relevant procedures.
 Additional to the requirements, will be that the Main contractor and appointed contractors must have the appropriate qualifications, certificates and employees should always be under competent supervision. - 3.
 Where legislative and Eskom recommended appointments are made, the relevant training shall be given to those appointees prior to the acceptance of those appointments. - 4.
-When there is an amendment to the Acts and/or to the regulations, OHS specification and OHS plan, all affected staff shall undergo the applicable refresher training.
+When there is an amendment to the Acts and/or to the regulations, OHS specification and OHS plan, all affected staff shall undergo the applicable refresher training. - 5.
+Appropriate time must be set aside for training (induction and other) of all employees. - 6.
+Records of all training and qualifications of all contractor employees must be kept on the OHS file.